The Louisa Gross Horwitz Prize

 The Louisa Gross Horwitz Prize is to honor a scientific investigator or group of investigators whose contributions to knowledge in fields of biology or biochemistry are deemed worthy of special recognition.

-Columbia University announces Karl Deisseroth, MD, PhD; Peter Hegemann, PhD; and Gero Miesenböck, MD as the 2022 recipients of the Louisa Gross Horwitz Prize.
-For more information please read the announcement from the CUIMC Newsroom.
+Columbia University announces Scott D. Emr and Wesley I. Sundquist as the 2024 recipients of the Louisa Gross Horwitz Prize.
+For more information, please read the announcement from the CUIMC Newsroom.

 Past Prize Recipients